Assortment Planning in Retail: What It Is & Examples (Guide)

 Best Practices for Improving Assortment Strategies in Retail

-Analyze purchasing patterns, seasonal demands, and emerging trends to understand your customers’ preferences.
+Analyze purchasing patterns, seasonal demands, and emerging trends to understand customers’ preferences.
 Use point of sale data and customer feedback to identify top-selling products and gaps in your offerings.

 Platforms like KORONA POS offer real-time insights into sales trends, helping you plan assortments with precision.
 With KORONA POS, you can automate data analysis to reduce manual errors and make informed decisions about product variety and stock levels.